-During the Reporting Period, our facilities in the U.S. and Canada were inspected by the FDA, DEA (Drug Enforcement Administration), CNSC (Canadian Nuclear Safety Commission; for radiation safety), PHAC (Public Health Agency of Canada; for biosafety), Clinical Laboratory Improvement Amendments/The College of American Pathologists (CLIA/CAP), DOH (Department of Health), AAALAC, and USDA (United States Department of Agriculture).
-In connection with the inspection by the DEA, it was alleged that Frontage Labs did not comply with certain legal requirements regarding record keeping and storage of controlled substances.
-Frontage Labs has promptly rectified the relevant issues and settled the allegations with the DEA by agreeing to a payment of US\$125,000 to the DEA and undertaking additional responsibilities regarding handling of controlled substance.
-There has been no determination of liability.
-Save as disclosed above, no other material issues were identified in the aforementioned inspections.
+During the Reporting Period, our facilities in the U.S. and Canada were inspected by the FDA, DEA (Drug Enforcement Administration), CNSC (Canadian Nuclear Safety Commission; for radiation safety), PHAC (Public Health Agency of Canada; for biosafety), Clinical Laboratory Improvement Amendments/The College of American Pathologists (CLIA/CAP), DOH, AAALAC, USDA DOH (Department of Health), AAALAC, and USDA (United States Department of Agriculture) and none of the inspections resulted in any materially adverse issues being identified.